rueian/ansible-elk-example/README.md

 $ vagrant up
 ```

-When finished, you should be able access `kibana` from http://10.10.40.10 and see the logs which comes from `logstash-forwarder` nodes.
+When finished, you should be able access `kibana` from http://10.10.10.12 and see the logs.

-You can also access Marvel monitor of `elasticsearch` cluster from http://10.10.10.10:9200/_plugin/marvel or http://10.10.10.11:9200/_plugin/marvel

 If you make changes in the playbook, run: